DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_AveragingMethods.rst

 .. note::

-    Elasticipy now handles *textures* to compute the "exact" averages (i.e. based on sampling).
+    Elasticipy now handles *textures* to compute the "exact" averages (i.e. not based on sampling).
 See :ref:`textures`.

 As an example, we assume that the material displays a perfect fiber texture along **z**.
 In terms of Bunge-Euler angles,